 To maintain a viable and active membership in the Society that is in full agreement with the above objectives.

 The Society currently sponsors a Lee-Jackson-Maury Day Ceremony in the State Capitol in Richmond, Virginia on the Saturday closest to January 19.
-Ceremonies are held each May and December to mark the death and funeral of General Stuart and birthday of Colonel Mosby, respectively.
+Ceremonies are held each February and December to mark the Birthdays of General Stuart and Colonel Mosby, respectively.
+The Society also holds an annual meeting each June.
 On numerous occasions, the Society offers a tour of sites of importance to the history of these Confederate officers.
 The Society maintains a collection of important artifacts and papers.
 A bimonthly newsletter, entitled "The Southern Cavalry Review" is published by the Society and is sent free of charge to members in good standing.
 Numerous members of the Society are authors of articles, books and papers relative to General Stuart and Colonel Mosby and the Society has also taken a direct hand in the publication of letters and notes from these men and republication of their books.
 When possible, publications are made available to members at attractive prices.